e-murph/google.assessment.timer/README.md

-# Free timed candidate assessment using Google Apps Script
+# Timed candidate assessment using Google Apps Script

 This package creates a Google Apps Script web app that: